 While some hardy locals do climb at the world famous Skaha Bluffs all year long, most take a break over the winter months when the rock is too frigid to touch.
-Thanks to the enterprising folks at Hoodoo Adventures, it is now possible to winter climb in Penticton with the opening of their new climbing gym on Ellis Street.
+Thanks to the enterprising folks at Hoodoo Adventures, it is also possible to winter climb in Penticton at their climbing gym on Ellis Street.

 Small but challenging and fun, the gym happens to be right across the street from Cannery Brewing’s taproom.
 I doubt this is a coincidence but it is an unbeatable winter afternoon combination.
-Hoodoo also put on loads of great winter events, such as the Santa Rec Run.
+Hoodoo also put on winter events such as the Santa Rec Run.

 For those needing a winter adrenaline hit, Penticton has a couple of great options.
 A hidden gem of BC resorts, Apex is just a 50-minute drive from town.
 You’ll be welcomed by near non-existent lift lines, challenging runs, plentiful powder and incredible summit views.

 A little further away is Baldy Mountain Resort.
 While Apex already offers a fantastic skiing to lift wait ratio, Baldy is a whole other level.
-It’s a bit like having your very own ski resort.
-The exceptionally friendly welcome, truly local vibe and proliferation of blue runs are the icing on the top.
+When visiting on weekdays, it is a bit like having your very own ski resort!

 Have you been to Penticton in the winter?

-PIN this post for future reference – simply click the top left corner of the above photo!
+PIN this post for future reference – simply click the top left corner of any of the above photos!